Great Lakes Water Analysis Tool

 Across the Great Lakes region, many communities live with unsafe water—not because solutions don’t exist, but because funding rules are confusing, and in some cases just don't apply where they probably should.

-I designed this tool to make those rules more understandable and empower people to explore what policy changes would result in a more equitable future.
+I designed this tool to make those rules more understandable and empower decision makers and community residents to explore what policy changes would result in a more equitable future.

 The tool empowers everyday residents, community advocates, policymakers, and researchers to: